 Molson Coors respects the dignity and rights of all people, and we work every day to create the right conditions for our employees and others with whom we engage to flourish and achieve their full potential.
-Modern slavery is a reality, however, in countries around the world, taking many forms including forced labour, slavery, servitude and human trafficking.
+Modern slavery is a reality, however, in countries around the world, taking many forms including forced labour, slavery, servitude and human trafficking and affecting individuals of any age, gender or race.
 Often, victims of modern slavery are in plain sight, as part of seemingly routine activities and interactions.

 As a global, respected leader, we want to use our voice and influence to help shape a better world to end all forms of modern slavery.
-Our ambition is to lead the way, extending and embedding our deep ethical values and corporate governance practices to reinforce a zerotolerance policy toward modern slavery.
+Our ambition is to lead the way with responsible business practices and policies, extending and embedding our deep ethical values and corporate governance practices to reinforce a zerotolerance policy toward modern slavery.
 We promise to encourage and nurture an open and inclusive workplace that goes beyond safeguarding basic human rights, a workplace where all employees and partners are valued, engaged and respected.